M. R. DeHaan

 Martin Ralph DeHaan (March 23, 1891 – December 13, 1965) was an American Bible teacher, the founder of Radio Bible Class, and the co-editor of the monthly devotional guide Our Daily Bread.

 Early life

 M. R. DeHaan was born in Zeeland, Michigan, to Reitze and Johanna Rozema DeHaan, emigrants from the Netherlands.
 After graduating from Zeeland High School in 1908, he attended Hope College in Holland, Michigan, for a year, before attending and graduating from the University of Illinois College of Medicine in Chicago in 1914.

-DeHaan established a country practice in Byron Center, Michigan, about fourteen miles east of his home town.
+DeHaan established a country practice in Byron Center, Michigan, about fourteen miles east of his hometown.
 He enjoyed the work of a physician, especially when fast thinking allowed him to save or improve lives.
-He even diagnosed his own mother's diabetes by looking at her eyes and was able to prescribe insulin, only recently invented.
+He even diagnosed his own mother's diabetes by looking at her eyes and was able to prescribe insulin, which was only recently invented.
 The practice frequently pushed him near exhaustion, at no time more so than during the 1918 flu pandemic, when for five days he never took off his clothes.